williampollet/presentations/PITCHME.md

 ## `RuboCop` in theory

- - Allow the dev to code without style error by signaling offenses
+ - Code without style error

- - Allow the team to build and share a common codestyle through the `rubocop.yml`
+ - Build a common codestyle thanks to `rubocop.yml`

 ---